james-stevens/handshake-ansible/README_POWERDNS_PRIMARY.md

 into the more standard IXFR.
 This will provide significantly faster zone updates, especially for larger or signed zones.

+## A Hidden Primary

+In the world of DNS it is considered "best practice" to run a "Hidden Primary".
+This means that the name servers you make available to the outside world are only Secondaries.

+Secondary Name Servers typically can not edit the DNS records, but take what they are given by the Primary, with all edits doen on the primary.
+For this reason secondary name servers are easier to secure.

+For this reason, this set up runs PowerDNS as a Hidden Primary and runs ISC bind as a seconary, making this is suitable to use as one of your public facing `NS` for your zones.

+`bind` relies in you setting up and maintaining a Catalog Zone to tell it the list of domains you want it to copy from PowerDNS.

+## The Catalog Zone

+A Catalog Zone is a meta-zone that is used to list the domains you want secondary name servers to upload.

+The default catalog zone is `lst.zz`, but you will need to create it manually st the start.
+It's type should be `Producer`.

+As you create zones you need to manually add them to the catalog.
+To do this, go into the zone's `META` data and for the metadata item `CATALOG` just set the value `lst.zz`.

+If you wish, you can have multiple catalog zones, but this is the one that the internal `bind` will use to know which zones to run the IXFR convertion on.
+Therefore, this is the one you would probably give to your `{{powerdns_primary_secondary_servers}}`, to tell them which zones you want them to be loading up.

 ## Supported Backends

 This ansible supports either the Sqlite3 or MySQL backends for storing your DNS data.